bvreeman/mapWithTicketmaster/README.md

-# GroupProject Adventure App
+# Adventure App
-This is our Adventure App for Things to do today
+This is the Adventure App for Things to do today

-Our Project:
-Enter your city or state
-We will find something fun for you to do today
-You'll go do it and have a great time!

-This is our Adventure App for Adventures to have today
-#Teammates Saundra Petersen Rikki Honnold Brandon Vreeman Joe Finnegan Thomas Romano

 # Our Project:
 Enter your city or zipcode
-We will find something fun for you to do today
+It will find something fun for you to do today
 You'll go do it and have a great time!

 # APIS USED